 Step 4: Arrange travel

-If you are travelling abroad for medical reasons for the first time, here are certain pointers to help you plan your journey better.
+If you are traveling abroad for medical reasons for the first time, here are certain pointers to help you plan your journey better.

 Ask your doctor if you are fit to travel overseas with your medical condition.